Polarbeargo/FCND-Estimation-CPP/README.md

 2. Replace `QuadControlParams.txt` with the control parameters you came up with in the last project.

 3. Run scenario `11_GPSUpdate`.
 If your controller crashes immediately do not panic.
 Flying from an estimated state (even with ideal sensors) is very different from flying with ideal pose.
 You may need to de-tune your controller.
-Decrease the position and velocity gains (we’ve seen about 30% detuning being effective) to stabilize it.
+Decrease the position and velocity gains (we???ve seen about 30% detuning being effective) to stabilize it.
 Your goal is to once again complete the entire simulation cycle with an estimated position error of < 1m.

 **Hint: you may find it easiest to do your de-tuning as a 2 step process by reverting to ideal sensors and de-tuning under those conditions first.**